Nekomo-App/neko-source/README.md

-# Nekomo-Source-Code
+# Nekomo Source Code

-Nekomo-Source-Code, source code for the nekomo app..
+Source code for the Nekomo app.

-DMCA:

-DISCLAIMER:
+---

+# 📜 DMCA & Disclaimer

+## DISCLAIMER

-- Nekomo by itself only provides an anime and manga tracker and does not provide any anime or manga streaming or downloading capabilities.
+* Nekomo by itself only provides an anime and manga tracker and does not provide any anime or manga streaming or downloading capabilities.

-- Nekomo or any of its developers/staff don't host any of the content found inside Nekomo.
-Any and all images and anime/manga information found in the app are taken from various public APIs (AniList, MyAnimeList, Kitsu).
+* Nekomo, its developers, and staff do not host any of the content found within the application.
+Any images, anime information, and manga information available through the app are obtained from various public APIs, including AniList, MyAnimeList, and Kitsu.

-- Furthermore, all of the anime/manga links found in Nekomo are taken from various 3rd party plugins and have no affiliation with Nekomo or its staff.
+* Furthermore, all anime and manga links found within Nekomo are provided by various third-party plugins and have no affiliation with Nekomo, its developers, or its staff.

-- Nekomo or its owners aren't liable for any misuse of any of the contents found inside or outside of the app and cannot be held accountable for the distribution of any of the contents found inside the app.
+* Nekomo and its owners are not liable for any misuse of the content found inside or outside of the application and cannot be held responsible for the distribution of any content accessible through the app.

-- By using Nekomo, you comply to the fact that the developer of the app is not responsible for any of the contents found in the app.
-You also agree to the fact that you may not use Nekomo to download or stream any copyrighted content.
+* By using Nekomo, you acknowledge that the developer of the application is not responsible for any content found within the app.
+You also agree not to use Nekomo to stream or download copyrighted content.

-- If the internet infringement issues are involved, please contact the source website.
-The developer does not assume any legal responsibility.
+* If copyright infringement issues arise, please contact the source website directly.
+The developers assume no legal responsibility for content provided by third-party sources.

-Thanks for reading,
+---

+Thank you for reading.

-Nekomo Dev Team
+**Nekomo Dev Team**